-The mirror in this extract of the poem imagines itself to be lake and says that it finds a woman looking into me very closely.
+The mirror in this extract of the poem imagines itself to be a lake and says that it finds a woman looking into me very closely.
 Delving deep down into my depths she seems to be searching for her beauty and youth that time has robbed her of.
-She is not able to reconcile to her lack-lustre looks.
+She is not able to reconcile to her lack-luster looks.

 In the first line of this extract, the mirror is compared to a lake.
 Both the objects have the quality of reflecting the image of what appears before them.
 Just as whatever falls on the surface of the lake is drowned in it, the mirror also swallows whatever falls on its surface.
 Thus, the comparison is an apt one.